Living Beyond Self: Embracing Service When Personal Desires Are Not Met

 • How can I develop greater empathy for others through my own experiences of disappointment and unmet expectations?

-See also: challenges, cross, discouragement, escapism, fruit (of the Spirit), give up, hassles, hurts, moods, others, outward focused, positive mental attitude, prayers (unanswered), problems, reactions, rights, self, self-pity, sense, sovereignty of God, trials, unmet needs and expectations, victim mentality, why.
+See also: challenges, character, cross, discouragement, escapism, fruit (of the Spirit), give up, hassles, hurts, moods, others, outward focused, positive mental attitude, prayers (unanswered), problems, reactions, rights, self, self-pity, sense, sovereignty of God, trials, unmet needs and expectations, victim mentality, why.